Skidudeaa/Radiology-Right-Click/readme.txt

-# Radiology Right Click v1.20
+# Radiology Right Click v1.22 and v1.22 local

 A radiologist's quantitative companion designed to enhance workflow through right-click calculations, reference tools and collecting commonly used LLM prompts.
 This AutoHotkey script provides quick access to common radiological measurements and assessments directly in PowerScribe or other supported environments.

-## What's New in v1.20
+## What's New in v1.22

-- Removed OCR dependency for improved reliability
 - Added customizable menu sorting
 - Improved multi-monitor support
 - New references section for saving URLs and files
+- Added a spell check that looks up works with google
-- Added AI integration with Claude/ChatGPT prompt templates
+- Added experimental AI integration with Claude/ChatGPT prompt templates
-- Enhanced Fleischner criteria calculations
+- v1.22 local does not include external web calls (No MESA website lookup, no AI option, no google spell check)

 ## Features